 Drill pilot holes where the opener will mount to the wood.

 Drill the hole where you will mount your magnet.
-Be careful to not drill all of the way through!
-This is easiest with a drill press.
+Leave about 3/32″ at the bottom of the hole.
+Be careful not to drill all of the way through!
+This will be difficult to achieve without a drill press.

 Get out your fine grit sandpaper and hand sand – and sand – and sand.
 When you are finished sanding – sand some more.